TomKellyGenetics/graphsim/paper/paper.md

 There is a need, therefore, for a systematic framework for statistical modelling and simulation of gene expression data derived from hypothetical, inferred or known gene networks.
-Here we present an package to achieve this, where samples from a multivariate normal distribution are used to generate normally-distributed log-expression data, with correlations between genes derived from the structure of the
+Here we present a package to achieve this, where samples from a multivariate normal distribution are used to generate normally-distributed log-expression data, with correlations between genes derived from the structure of the